Will benches with backrests be installed as part of the scheme?

 Will Dundas and Bath Street still be open?

-Yes, both streets will remain open throughout the works, and will be used for deliveries to the works, mainly in the early morning.
+Yes, both streets will remain open throughout the works, with deliveries to the site taking place mainly in the early morning.

 Why doesn't the Council do more to help businesses with rent and rates to support businesses on the High Street?